Icinga/icinga2/doc/12-icinga2-api.md

 ### remove-acknowledgement <a id="icinga2-api-actions-remove-acknowledgement"></a>

 Removes the acknowledgements for services or hosts.
-Once the acknowledgement has been removed notifications will be sent out again.
+Once the acknowledgement has been removed the next notification will be sent again.

 Send a `POST` request to the URL endpoint `/v1/actions/remove-acknowledgement`.